I'd Like to Teach the World to Sing (In Perfect Harmony)

-"I'd Like to Teach the World to Sing (In Perfect Harmony)" is a pop song (originally known as "True Love and Apple Pie") by British hit songwriters Roger Cook and Roger Greenaway, and sung by Susan Shirley.
+"I'd Like to Teach the World to Sing (In Perfect Harmony)" is a song (originally known as "True Love and Apple Pie") by the British songwriters Roger Cook and Roger Greenaway, and sung by Susan Shirley.

-The lyrics were rewritten by the songwriters—together with US advertising executive Bill Backer and US songwriter Billy Davis—as a jingle for The Coca-Cola Company's advertising agency, McCann Erickson, to become "Buy the World a Coke" in the 1971 "Hilltop" television commercial for Coca-Cola and sung by the Hillside Singers.
+The lyrics were rewritten by the songwriters together with US advertising executive Bill Backer and US songwriter Billy Davis as a jingle for The Coca-Cola Company's advertising agency, McCann Erickson, becoming "Buy the World a Coke" for the 1971 "Hilltop" television commercial for Coca-Cola, sung by the New Seekers.
 "Buy the World a Coke" was produced by Billy Davis and portrayed a positive message of hope and love, featuring a multicultural collection of young people on top of a hill appearing to sing the song.

-The popularity of the jingle led to its being re-recorded in two versions: one by The New Seekers and another by The Hillside Singers (as a full-length song) that removed the references to Coca-Cola.
-The song became a hit record in the US and the UK.
+The popularity of the jingle led to its being re-recorded in two full-length versions with new lyrics that removed the references to Coca-Cola, one by The New Seekers and the other by the Hillside Singers.
+The song became a hit record in both the US and the UK.

 Origins

 The idea originally came to Bill Backer, an advertising executive working for McCann Erickson, the agency responsible for Coca-Cola.
 Backer, Roger Cook and Billy Davis were delayed at Shannon Airport in Ireland.
 After a forced layover with many hot tempers, they noticed their fellow travelers the next morning were talking and joking while drinking Coca-Cola.
 Backer wrote the line "I'd like to buy the world a Coke" on a napkin and shared it with Cook and Roger Greenaway.

 The melody was derived from a previous song by Cook and Greenaway, originally called "True Love and Apple Pie," that was recorded in 1971 by Susan Shirley.
 Cook, Greenaway, Backer and Billy Davis reworked the song into a Coca-Cola radio jingle, which was performed by British pop group The New Seekers and recorded at Trident Studios in London.
 The radio jingle made its debut in February 1971 before being adapted for the Coca-Cola "Hilltop" television commercial later that year.

 The commercial ended with the statement:

-The song became so popular that its creators revised it, adding three verses and removing product references to create a full-length song appropriate for commercial release.
+The song became so popular that its creators revised it, adding three verses and removing product references (although the Hillside Singers' version still contains the Coke slogan "It's the real thing") to create a full-length song appropriate for commercial release.
 The full-length song was re-recorded by both The Hillside Singers and The New Seekers and both versions became huge hits.